 While it has no drug interactions, you should speak to your doctor before starting a supplement routine containing mugwort – especially if you are currently taking any prescription medication.

 Mugwort supplements come in a variety of forms, including capsules, teas, and tinctures.
 Capsules are great if you want a direct injection of mugwort in your system.
-These normally come in easy to digest veggie capsules and are the preferred choice since they’re accurately dosed and travel well – a main reason why Terraputics ranked so highly.
+These normally come in easy to digest veggie capsules and are the preferred choice since they’re accurately dosed and travel well.

 Regarding dosages, 200-1000mg was ideal for capsules, with the lower end being optimal.
 This allowed for better dose-tailoring and also limited side effects, especially for new users.
 For teas and extracts, doses are hard to analyze, which is why we didn’t have a benchmark.
 Our focus for these products was to ensure that they were organic to limit pesticides and other harmful compounds.

 Mugwort may help with epilepsy.
 Epilepsy is the fourth most common neurological disorder and is characterized by episodic brain seizures.
 It is traditionally treated with prescription-grade anti-seizure medications.
 However, these don’t always work for everyone.
 Even when they do, they can cause a myriad of side effects which is why some people prefer natural treatments instead.